dell/cosi/README.md

 <!-- It supports CSI specification version 1.5. -->

 # :lock: **Important Notice**
-Starting with the release of **Container Storage Modules v1.16.0**, this repository will transition to a closed source model.
+Starting with the release of **Container Storage Modules v1.16.0**, this repository will no longer be maintained as an open source project.
+Future development will continue under a closed source model.
 This change reflects our commitment to delivering even greater value to our customers by enabling faster innovation and more deeply integrated features with the Dell storage portfolio.<br>
 For existing customers using Dell’s Container Storage Modules, you will continue to receive:
 * **Ongoing Support & Community Engagement**<br>
        You will continue to receive high-quality support through Dell Support and our community channels.
 Your experience of engaging with the Dell community remains unchanged.